SaltContainer/LumiTool/README.md

   - Changes the PathIDs of all shader and material assets in a bundle to PathIDs from a different bundle, based on the names of the assets.
   - If an asset can't be found in the second bundle, it gets skipped.
 - **Bundle Prepper**
-  - Converts bundles rebuilt from ripping to the Unity Editor (usually using AssetRipper) back into proper bundles for BDSP.
+  - Converts bundles rebuilt from ripping to the Unity Editor (usually using AssetRipper) back into proper bundles for use in the game.
+  - Requires reassigning shaders, and is therefore only available with a proper JSON file detailing the shader path IDs.
-  - Requires reassigning shaders.
-The tool will automatically ask for those.
+	- The prepper will automatically ask for the shaders and will remember when multiple materials use the same shader.
   - There is also a version that allows converting a full folder's worth of bundles.
 - **Bundle Renamer**
   - Changes the Asset Bundle Name of a bundle inside its manifest/preload table at path ID 1.